supriyap-data/Fraud-Detection/README.md

 ## Overview

-This repository contains a series of Jupyter notebooks that form the basis of a data science project focused on fraud detection.
+This repository contains a series of Jupyter notebooks that form the basis of a project on fraud detection.
 The project is structured into three main components: data analysis, data forecasting, and data modeling.

 ## Notebooks